 Classification of taxable real property.
-Permits localities to tax residential property at a lower tax rate than that imposed on the general class of real property by creating a separate classification for taxation purposes.
-If a locality imposes a lower tax rate on residential property, then thereafter the locality shall not increase the rate of taxation on the general class of real property.
+Permits localities to tax residential property at a lower tax rate than that imposed on the general class of real property by creating a separate classification.
+If a locality imposes a lower tax rate on residential property, the locality cannot increase the rate of taxation on the general class of real property.